 6- Once all of the online units tests are completed for CVA level I, the student will fill out a MOCK JOB APPLICATION FORM , and attach a RESUME.
 The resume will be reviewed by the program supervisor and suggestions will be given for improvement.

 After the student has sent a final draft of their resume, it will be distributed to area veterinary hospitals to aid in obtaining an externship (shorter in duration than an internship).
 It is the students responsibility to follow up, and obtain an externship.

 7- INTERVIEW.
 This is a mock interview, that will be held after the mock job application

 form and resume have been received.

 11-PROCEED to CVA level II.
 This level is designed to gain a higher level of proficiency as a Vet Assistant.
 Necessary skills and an understanding of medicine will continue to build upon knowledge gained in CVA level I. An additional externship of 180 days or 1000 hrs needs to be completed after finishing the 10 online units for CVA level II.
-The cost to sign up is $375.
-At the completion of the externship, the student will take a final exam for an additional $150, which may be retaken for a fee of $50.
+At the completion of the externship, the student will take a final exam for an additional $135, which may be retaken for a fee of $35.

 Pay scale: CVA pay can range from $9.00 to $12.00 per hour depending upon skill level, communication skills, customer service ability and level of delegation from their employer.
 Generally, hospitals with more than one doctor delegate more tasks to the veterinary assistant and therefore the assistant gets a higher rate of pay.
 Currently in Utah, there is no differentiation between duties performed for a CVA or CVT (certified veterinary technician).
 If you are a CVA and have the training and skills comparable to a CVT, then you can obtain a similar rate of pay ($9-15 per hour).
 A CVT is licensed and has graduated from an accredited school.